kamwoh/ghn/README.md

 As stated in the paper, at `log(48000) = 4.68`, accuracy is around 97~98%

 ### Reference
 [1] Fan, L. (2017).
-Revisit Fuzzy Neural Network: Demystifying Batch Normalization and ReLU with Generalized Hamming Network (Unpublished master's thesis).
+Revisit Fuzzy Neural Network: Demystifying Batch Normalization and ReLU with Generalized Hamming Network.
 Nokia Technologies Tampere, Finland.